 One of my worst habits used to be reading email from my pillow first thing upon waking up.
 What a horrible way to start the day!
 I felt stressed and annoyed before even getting out of bed.

-Now I try not to even bring my phone near the nightstand, and I do not check email until after I have accomplished one to two hours of work on my most important projects for that day.
+Now I try not to even bring my phone near the nightstand, and I do not check email until after my morning routines, and after I have accomplished one to two hours of work on my most important projects for the day.

 Do you use any apps or products to enhance your sleep or morning routine?

 Sometimes I track my sleep with Sleep Cycle, especially if I’m going through a phase where I am having trouble sleeping through the night (New York City can be loud, with lots of light pollution!), but now I prefer not to have my phone anywhere near my bed.